Doctor of Musical Arts (DMA) Historical Performance

 Why it stands out

 Students are taught, supervised, and mentored by distinguished scholars and musicians.
-They have opportunities to collaborate with the internationally renowned Tafelmusik Baroque Orchestra, the Toronto Consort medieval-renaissance ensemble, and the Baroque Opera Atelier.
+They have opportunities to collaborate with the internationally renowned Tafelmusik Baroque Orchestra, the Choir and Orchestra of the Theatre of Early Music, the Toronto Consort medieval-renaissance ensemble, and Opera Atelier.
+Students engage in masterclass and workshop learning with respected University of Toronto ensembles and distinguished guest artists such as the Tallis Scholars, Voces8, and Dame Emma Kirkby.

 Who it's for